 18.36.100.
-Public hearing - Preliminary planned unit development unit development.
+Public hearing - Preliminary planned unit development A. Upon receipt of the recommendation from the development review committee, a public hearing shall be set before the hearing examiner on the preliminary planned unit development.
 At the conclusion of the public hearing, the hearing examiner may approve, approve with conditions, deny, or continue the matter.
 A preliminary planned unit development shall only be approved if it meets the criteria in TMC 18.36.110.